pop-os/pidfd/README.md

 One of the benefits of using a PID FD is the ability to use `poll()`, `select()`, and `epoll()` to monitor when the process has terminated.
 This makes it ideal for use in asynchronous programming.
 This crate implements `std::future::Future` on the `PidFd` type so that multiple processes can be awaited concurrently.

+> Linux 5.4 is required to use the `waitid` feature, which enables fetching the exit status of a pidfd.

 ```rust
 use pidfd::PidFd;
 use std::{io, process::Command};